Sophia of Saxe-Weissenfels, Princess of Anhalt-Zerbst: Family

 Sophia was the third daughter of the Duke August of Saxe-Weissenfels and his wife Anna Maria of Mecklenburg-Schwerin, daughter of Duke Adolf Frederick I of Mecklenburg-Schwerin.
 She was named after her paternal great-grandmother, Sophie of Brandenburg, Electress of Saxony.

 Marriage and issue

-She married on 18 June 1676 in Halle with her first cousin once removed Karl William, a son of her paternal first cousin Sophie Augusta of Holstein-Gottorp to her husband John VI, Prince of Anhalt-Zerbst.
+She married on 18 June 1676 in Halle her first cousin once removed, Charles William, a son of her paternal first cousin Sophie Augusta of Holstein-Gottorp and John VI, Prince of Anhalt-Zerbst.
 Unlike most royal couples of the era, Charles William and Sophia shared a bedroom in their new baroque palace.
 This suggests that they may have married out of love.